OilerNetwork/pitchlake_starknet/documentation.md

 #### Tokens -> Positions

 Notice that when an LP tokenizes their position, they also collect their premiums from the round.
-This means that when these tokens get converted back into a positions, the premiums from this round are not included in the calculation for their value.
+This means that when these tokens get converted back into a position, the premiums from the round are not included in the calculation for their value.
 It is important to note that these tokens **do** accrue premiums, just not for the round they were created in.

 For example: Say the current round is 3 and LP1 speculates that gas prices will go up, resulting in a payout for the option round.
 Instead of accepting this loss, LP1 decides to tokenize their position, and sell it, hoping to get more than this expected potential loss.